naoshibaikyu/superbuddn/epilogues/artfight2024.md

 Selena: Huh...
 How many points did you end up getting for your team this year?

-Arrietty: Let me see... according to my statistics... **1588.25** points!
+Arrietty Happy: Let me see... according to my statistics... **1588.25** points!
 But this isn't about my art, really.
 This is actually about art of us from everyone else!

 Nadine Shocked: Really?!
 People drawn us?